-According to the analysis carried out by the board of directors in May 2017 and January 2018, with the exception of the chief executive officer/general manager, all of the other members of the same board of directors (Patrizia Grieco, Alfredo Antoniozzi, Alberto Bianchi, Cesare Calari, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli) are non-executive directors.
+According to the analysis carried out by the board of directors in May 2017, January 2018 and lastly in January 2019, with the exception of the chief executive officer/general manager, all of the other members of the same board of directors (Patrizia Grieco, Alfredo Antoniozzi, Alberto Bianchi, Cesare Calari, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli) are non-executive directors.

-The number, expertise, professionalism, authoritativeness, and availability of the non-executive directors are therefore appropriate to ensure that their judgment can have a significant influence on the decisions made by the board.
+The number, expertise, authority, and time availability of the non-executive directors are therefore appropriate to ensure that their judgment can have a significant influence on the decisions made by the board.